Freedom of speech includes the right to lie and make things up. That right is being threatened.

-The prohibition against slander and libel is well settled in the law.
-Contracts must be truthful although they are always written to favor one side.
-Most of the law’s insistence on truth in specific cases makes common sense.
+Laws against slander and libel are well settled.
+The law’s insistence on truth in specific cases like contracts usually makes common sense.
 As is the illegality of endangerment to human life.

 Following that, however, politically correct censors want to say that heated speech is an incitement to violence.
 That is, heated speech they disagree with.
 Perhaps they fear another Boston Tea Party.
 They should.